SSoelvsten/latex-preamble-and-examples/README.md

 # Documents
 This repository contains two documents, _template.tex_ and _example.tex._
-## template.tex
+## template_report.tex and template_blank.tex
-A very small and sparse document, in which already the preamble, abstract, title, bibliography and two sections are ready for use.
+With *template_report.tex* you have a very small and sparse document, in which already the preamble, abstract, title, bibliography and two sections are ready for use.
 This should get you started much faster.
 ![Alt text](/img/template.png?raw=true "The template file")

+With *template_blank.tex* you simultaneously have a completely blank document with nothing more than just the title.

 ## examples.tex
 A slowly growing document with explanations and examples of using the various packages in the preamble.
 They are all made with the intent to be reverse engineerable.